Please note this is best viewed on a full size screen

 After the score card above is a short report of the Players second innings.
 At the end of this is a short match report for the Harrow v Eton match continued.
 There is no earlier written part to be continued.
 This ought to have been inserted in the section dealing with Schools Matches before the Gentleman v Players report.
 The next page page 103 gives a fuller report of the rest of the Gentleman v Players match remaining.

 Those who study the text at all will notice oddities and mistakes occurring.
 Untidier writing and words crossed out and the names of Case, Grace, Caffyn and the word stumps often have a meaningless apostrophe after the first letter.
-These errors are probably some of the earliest evidence of the symptoms of mental disintegration caused by the illness he has that are beginning to take effect on him mentally and which he will die from just over 4 years later.
+These errors are probably some of the earliest visible written evidence of the symptoms of mental disintegration caused by the illness he has that are beginning to take effect on him mentally and which he will die from just over 4 years later.

 I will transcribe as the reports are written except where duplication of text occurs rather than make any changes